jonaslindemann/sese_cpp_course/software_env/cpp_software.md

 This will create a template C++ application.

 Build and run the application by selecting **Build/Run**.
 Output from the application will be shown in the lower part of the window.

+## Windows Subsystem for Linux

+In Windows there is also an option of using a Linux based development environment without any virtual machines.
+To use this install the "Ubuntu 18.04 LTS" App from the Windows App Store.
+This will add a command line based Linux environment.
+Follow the instructions for Linux on how to install software.

 # Max OS X